Addyvan/placeholder-search/README.md

 # Placeholder Search
-A few purely front-end search components for prototyping.
+front-end search components for adding search when prototyping.

 ## How to use